Soapy7261/documentation/community/tutorials/prune.md

 This guide provides comprehensive instructions on how to prune docker images on your server automatically using cron.

 Due to how Docker works, when pulling new images, the old ones are not removed.
-This can lead to a large amount of disk space being used up by old images and eventually cause your server to run out of disk space.
+This will eventually lead to a large amount of disk space being used up by dangling images and eventually cause your server to run out of disk space.

 ## Crontab Configuration